 Location of 'dhcp.def' Files on the Management Server

 The 'dhcp.def' files contain definitions of packet inspection for DHCP traffic - DHCP Request, DHCP Reply, and DHCP Relay.

-Important - You must edit the file in the context of the applicable Domain Management Server.
-To go to the required context, use the command "mdsenv <IP Address or Name of Domain Management Server>".
+You must edit this file in the context of the applicable Domain Management Server.